Uberspace/lab/source/guide_synapse.rst

         bind_addresses: ['::','0.0.0.0']
         x_forwarded: true
         resources:
-          - names: [client]
+          - names: [client, federation]

-For ease of use we will make use of ``uberspace web backend`` and point it to 8008.
+And point the ``uberspace web backend`` to it.

 .. include:: includes/web-backend.rst

-To enable federation as described MatrixFederation_ we need to announce it either via DNS or via .well-known.
+To enable federation as described MatrixFederation_ we need to announcei, that we are listening on port 443 (the reverse proxy), either via DNS or via .well-known.

 DNS announcement
 ----------------